 - Private ownership: Codeup launched in 2014 with 3 co-founders.
 After the first class, the company had re-paid initial investment and was cash-flow positive.
 Since then, our growth has been entirely organic.
 We’ve never taken outside investment, split equity, leveraged debt capital, or lost control of the business in any way.
 Our 3 co-founders are our 3 owners.
 Other bootcamps have been bought, sold, traded, closed…they change hands as assets in a venture capital investment game.
 What does that mean for you?
 We focus on your outcome, they focus on their bottom line.
 Anybody been following WeWork lately?
 The valuation bubble is bursting, and our students won’t get caught on the wrong side.
 PS, WeWork owns the Flatiron bootcamp…

 You might ask, why not use that same math on a cheaper program?
 The answer is simple: other bootcamps don’t view it the same way.
-They are giving you education, you are giving them return on THEIR investment.
+They are giving you an education, you are giving them a return on THEIR investment.
 Let’s take a more specific look:

 Have more questions about your investment?
 Give us a call – we’d love the opportunity to chat with you about your possible future career in software development!